 Firstly, it is necessary to understand what data, structure and scale will be needed from the database engine.
 Since the demonstration app is a social media, its demands can be different for each case.
 However, they are usually extensive.
 There are a lot of different types of data.
 It can be structured in different ways.
 Already saved information might need to be rewritten into a completely different form.
 As the application grows, storage will be extended and scaled both vertically and horizontally.
 Additionally, real-time performance becomes critical, especially for timelines, notifications, and messaging systems.
 Data consistency and integrity must be carefully balanced with availability and responsiveness.
 Features such as full-text search, geolocation and recommendation engines may also introduce complex query patterns.
 This means the chose database should not only handle transactional workloads but also support analytical capabilities and flexible indexing.
-Ultimately, selecting the right database model will directly affect scalability, maintainability and user experience of the entire application.
-We have to store various entities.
+Ultimately, selecting the right database model will directly affect scalability, maintainability and user experience of the entire application We have to store various entities.
 They are users, posts, comments.
 Also, their relations should be present.
 Such as likes or subscriptions.
 All of those are pretty simple and can be handled by PostgreSQL by using a standard relational model, along with strong constraints and foreign keys.
 However, the possibility of using NoSQL extension can be utilized by storing something more complex.
 For instance, logging of user-related events.
 They can be various, and it would waste a lot of space to create separate tables for each type of event.
 Instead, they can be written into JSON documents.
 They are famous for being flexible regarding their contents.
 Also, if existing table needs to be drastically changed.
 For example, implementation of custom reactions to a comment may demand storing different images and each comment can have a different number of different reactions.
 It would spike up the complexity of the table.
 Instead, it can be rewritten into JSON format.
 In our application there will be several relational tables, representing users, comments, posts and their relations between them.
 Users will be able to subscribe to each other.
 That means, another many-to-many table.
 A similar table will be for likes, which users are allowed to leave under each post.
 It is a possibility of a very heavy read-write workload.
 Since at the same time, concurrently, database will receive multiple requests on reading and writing data and they should not block or interfere with each other.
 To solve this problem, PostgreSQL uses Multi-version Concurrency control.
 It is a complex technique, making it easier for the database to handle such situations.
 At its core, it means that at any given time, each transaction does not see the actual database, but its snapshot, made some time ago [29].
 This works as a barrier preventing unstable data from being spotted and used by different queries.
 To understand how MVCC works in more detail, it should be broken down.
 Firstly, each transaction gets its own ID, called XID.
 It is a global variable that gets incremented with each new transaction.
 Also, each row in the table has hidden metadata.
 Two columns, which are called xmin and xmax.
 Xmin is used for insertion transactions and Xmax for deletion and updates [30].
 For transaction to be able to see a row it must satisfy the following condition: xminR≤Ti AND (xmax(R) is NULL OR xmax(R)>Ti)